File: Shelving her career to found her leather goods brand

 For 10 years, we have been interested in men's fashion through our blog Redingote and have followed BonneGueule since its very beginnings.

-Our respective stories have evolved in parallel and our paths have crossed numerous times (both for professional projects and for happy hours).
+Our respective stories have evolved in parallel and our paths have crossed on numerous occasions (both for professional projects and for happy hours).

-We have had quite different biases on our respective blogs, but always with very similar values.
+We had quite different biases on our respective blogs, but always with very similar values.

-Today, realizing these years of curiosity and passion for men's fashion and leather goods, we are launching our own and creating our own brand.
+Today, realizing these years of curiosity and passion for men's fashion and leather goods, we are launching out and creating our own brand.

 Our background: the origins of the two Robins

-Strangely enough, it all started on the benches of the law school in Orléans.
+Oddly enough, it all started on the benches of the law faculty of Orléans.
 The classes were great but left a lot of free time.
-The idea of a blog on men's clothing began to emerge, somewhat by chance, without any real knowledge in this area.
+The idea of a blog on men's clothing began to emerge, a little by chance, without any real knowledge in this field.

 A few weeks later, after discovering dozens of independent brands, Redingote was born.
-Quite quickly, the blog was a little successful because there weren't many people at the time.
-I became passionate about this environment where independent brands abounded, where quality and creativity stimulated the curious that I had always been.
+The blog quickly became a bit successful because there weren't many people at the time.
+I became passionate about this environment where independent brands abounded, where quality and creativity stimulated the curious person I had always been.

-One thing led to another (hehe), I found myself a salesman at FrenchTrotters in Paris, then manager of their boutique on rue de Charonne.
-I then assisted Nicolas Gabard at Husbands and followed up with a brief stint in marketing at Dymant, a start-up which produced exceptional objects.
+One thing led to another (hehe), and I found myself as a salesman at FrenchTrotters in Paris, then manager of their boutique on rue de Charonne.
+I then assisted Nicolas Gabard at Husbands and followed that up with a brief stint in marketing at Dymant, a start-up that produced exceptional objects.

 Geoffrey in his Husbands costume.

 These experiences helped me realize one thing: I was too far from the product.
-I only wanted one thing: to get as close as possible.
-In my free time, I started tinkering on my own, in my tiny Parisian studio, watching videos on Youtube and raiding Amazon.
+I only wanted one thing: to get as close as possible to it.
+So in my free time, I started tinkering alone, in my tiny Parisian studio, watching videos on YouTube and raiding Amazon.

-Very quickly, leather and its secrets turned into an obsession and I found myself collecting leathers, books and tools, in an almost unhealthy way.
-Obviously, I used Redingote to satisfy my curiosity and meet people who had gold in their hands: the artisans.
+Very quickly, leather and its secrets became an obsession and I found myself collecting leathers, books and tools, almost unhealthily.
+Obviously, I used Redingote to satisfy my curiosity and go meet people who had gold in their hands: the artisans.

-Célia Granger was the first to give me time for an interview and, during our exchange, I began to understand that her lifestyle was exactly what I was trying to build: we took the time to do things. , in a sustainable manner and on a human scale.
+Célia Granger was the first to give me time for an interview and, as we talked, I began to understand that her lifestyle was exactly what I was looking to build: we took the time to do things, in a sustainable way and on a human scale.
 Without necessarily dreaming of buying a yacht.

-After our meeting, ideas and questions swirled around for several weeks, but one thing was certain: I continued to be bored at work.
+After our meeting, ideas and questions swirled around for several weeks, but one thing was for sure: I continued to be bored at work.

-One morning, she suggested that I come to the workshop for a few hours a week to improve my skills and discover the real tricks of the know-how.
-The dream came true...
+One morning, she suggested that I come to the workshop a few hours a week to improve my skills and discover the real tricks of the trade.
+The dream was becoming reality...

-As you can imagine: it didn't take me very long to realize that I was a hundred times happier with my hands in glue than behind a cash register.
+As you can imagine, it didn't take me long to realize that I was a hundred times happier with my hands in glue than behind a cash register.

 Seeing Clélia work was a real revelation.